-For example, if the training data is predominantly male, then the chatbot will likely be biased towards males in the outputs generated.
+For example, if the training data is predominantly male, the chatbot will likely be biased towards males in the generated outputs.

 Another issue is that GPT-3 chatbots often have difficulty understanding context.

-Since customers asking for support might be having the most private conversation with someone they believe can help their situation, being aware of this is key.
+Since customers asking for support might be having the most private conversation with someone they believe can help their situation, being aware of this is critical.

-There are also issues of data privacy that need to be considered.
+There are also issues of data privacy that you need to consider.